wally-labs/wally-beta/README.md

 - [ ] performace optimization testing (w/ react-scan) (not for demo)

   - [ ] optimize front-end data fetching with react-query
+  - [ ] learn all different types of queries
   - [ ] minimize rerenders

 - [ ] separate dbs for production and dev (w/ vercel - paid, not for demo)